-Émile Nelligan’s Le Vaisseau d’Or, translated from the French to English by Loup Kibiloki (Jacques Renaud ).
+Émile Nelligan’s Le Vaisseau d’Or, translated from French original to English by Jacques Renaud (aka Loup Kibiloki).

 Le Vaisseau d’Or